-I’m a human being who can’t decide whether they’re a scholar (no) or software developer (no).
+I'm a human being who can't decide whether they're a music scholar or software developer.

 Topics I'm interested in and have published or might publish about.